The Louvre Museum is one of the world’s largest and most famous museums in Paris, France.

 How to reach Louvre Museum

 Address: Musée du Louvre, 75058 Paris – France.
 Get Directions

 Grand Louvre is located next to the Seine River in central Paris.

-If you intend to visit Louvre by bus, depending on where you starting from look for bus numbers: 21, 24, 27, 39, 48, 68, 69, 72, 81, and 95
+Depending on where you are starting, you can also board bus routes 21, 24, 27, 39, 48, 68, 69, 72, 81, or 95.

 If you are taking the famous Batobus, ask for the “Louvre” stop.

 Some tourists visit Eiffel Tower and Louvre Museum on the same day.
 If you also plan to do the same, follow the links for directions: